Frequently Asked Questions

 § Nonpareil diversity

-What is the Nonpareil diversity index?
+- What is the Nonpareil diversity index?

 - We haven't yet published a formal description of the "diversity" reported by Nonpareil, which we internally refer to as Nonpareil diversity.
 The Nonpareil diversity is a measurement of how complex a community is in "sequence space".
 Graphically, the index is a measurement of "how much to the right the Nonpareil curve is".

 - How does Nonpareil diversity compare to other metrics?

 Nonpareil diversity may correlate with classic bin-based diversity indices (like Shannon) if certain assumptions

 are met.
 The key assumptions are:

 - the genome sizes are identically distributed between samples,